Sales incentives: ideas & examples to design a program for your team

 • Give away travel tickets.
 Who doesn’t love those?
 Such a reward is also a great way to help employees improve their mental health.

-Sales Incentives Examples (Real-Life)
+Sales incentives examples (Real-Life)

 You now have an idea of the types of sales incentives you need to you set for your team.
 Let’s give you a peek into some real-life sales incentive program examples.